pilarvillanueva/criticalarchives/_posts/tutorials/2018-08-06-writing-in-markdown.md

 Line Breaks:
 	End the previous line with two spaces,
 	then begin writing on the following line to create a line break.

+Paragraphs:
+	Enter a blank line after the end of a paragraph...

+	...before starting a new one.

 Accents:
 	Accents and other diacritics (á, ñ, ü)